KakeLP/cv/cv.md

 ### August 2002 - December 2005: Senior Systems Administrator for [Glu Mobile][]

-While at Glu Mobile I installed and  maintained  over  twenty  internal  and external systems which provided numerous services.
-My  main  duty  was  the administration of six Sun machines (3x280R, 3xv100)  running  Solaris  which acted as a provisioning system for mobile games using  Jboss  and  MySQL.
+While at Glu Mobile I installed and  maintained  over  20  internal  and external systems which provided numerous services.
+My  main  duty  was  the administration of 6 Sun machines (3x280R, 3xv100)  running  Solaris  which acted as a provisioning system for mobile games using  Jboss  and  MySQL.
 I also administered machines running other services such as mail,  DNS,  Samba for internal  file  shares,  Checkpoint  FW-1/VPN-1,  HTTP  (both  barebones